Structural monitoring of Beirut silos

 Academy Geomatics Ltd is using Move Solutions sensors to monitor the Carliol House while the rear of the building is getting knocked down and a new building is getting built into the facade.

 Last summer, building work officially started on a new £155m HMRC headquarters in Newcastle.
 The Pilgrim Quarter project is going to be the biggest office development in Newcastle City Centre’s history. […]

 Construction site monitoring

 Dynamic and static load tests of a metal bridge on a construction site

 A temporary metal bridge was built to join the two banks of the river that divides the construction site of the new bridge in San Lorenzo di Sebato, in Trentino Alto Adige.
 The main function of this temporary structure, on a construction site, is to allow the passage of vehicles and heavy vehicles necessary during the development of the construction site.

 The purpose of this construction site is to build the new bridge that will connect the Pusteria state road with the new access to Val Badia.
 The structure of this new bridge is 144 meters long and 1,040 tons heavy.

-Wireless monitoring of bridges in refurbishment and repair
+Wireless monitoring of the Zambeccari bridge in Tuscany